 In addition, while Medicare will cover an unlimited number of visits as infrequently as every two months, if you or your loved one needs daily care, Medicare will only cover it if there is a predictable end in sight.
 If the patient’s condition is chronic and long-lasting, and if care is needed on an ongoing, indefinite basis, it may not be covered.

 What is Non Medical In-Home Care?
-(Homemaker Services)
+(Custodial Care)

-Non medical in-home care usually refers to in-home assistance (homemaker services) with what is generally referred to as “activities of daily living”—including bathing, dressing, light housekeeping, cooking meals, using the restroom, transferring from a bed to a wheelchair or other moves; management of medication, transportation, accompanying on walks and companionship.
+Non medical in-home care usually refers to in-home assistance to assist with “activities of daily living”—including bathing, dressing, light housekeeping, cooking meals, using the restroom, transferring from a bed to a wheelchair or other moves; management of medication, transportation, accompanying on walks and companionship.

 Some agencies and professionals offer both types of services, and there may be some instances where a single person might provide both medical care in the home and assistance with daily activities.
 However, Medicare does not cover non-medical in-home care, even when it is provided by the same agency or the same individual who provides the home health care.

 Most home health care agencies and providers of non-medical in-home care are referred by hospitals and doctors.
 However, you can hire one on your own as well—be sure to do your research and make sure the agency is Medicare-approved.